limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 In the example above, the value 100 is given to the `sqrt()` function.
 The `sqrt()` function calculates the square root, and returns the value assigned to the object `a`.

-Arguments differ per function, and you can look up the documentation using the `?function_name` command in your console.
-Some functions take arguments that must be specified by the user, and if not, will use a default value - these are called options.
+Arguments differ per function, and we can look up the documentation using the `?function_name` command in the console.
+Some functions take arguments that must be specified by the user, and if not, will use a default value.
+These are called options.
 Options are ways to change how the function works.
+If working with a new function, it is useful to learn the defaults and how the author of the package programmed the functions.

 Let's try a function that takes multiple arguments -- `round()`.